frobware/haproxy-hacks/NE-1398/README.md

-If, after a bit of "settling time", you revisit the AWS console and look at each EIP allocation you'll now see that they are attached to a Elastic Network Interface (i.e., which is ultimately the router).
+If, after a bit of "settling time", you revisit the AWS console and look at each EIP allocation you'll now see that they are attached to a Elastic Network Interface (i.e., the nodes where the ne1398 router pods are running).

 ## CLEANING UP